PaulErwich/AT-ProjectTwo/README.md

 Select custom installation and ensure "Add Python to environment variables" is ticked, otherwise the C++ program will not be able to run the python script.

-Create virtual environment
+When opening visual studio, open ATProject.sln which is inside the ATProject folder

+When adding an environment, add an existing environment and choose the Python 3.12 environment from the python installation

-Requires the following modules installed via pip: accelerate datasets diffusers torchvision
+Install the following modules using PIP accelerate datasets diffusers torchvision

-For base version 3.12.7
-torch
-diffusers
-accelerate

 This should install all relevant dependancies required to run the project files.